So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

-What does that mean?
-Is it important?
-And should you get it fixed right away?
+What does that indicate?
+Is it significant?
+And should you have it fixed immediately?

-In this guide, I will answer all those questions for you based on my many years of automotive experience.
+In this guide, I will answer all those questions for you based on my extensive years of automotive knowledge.

 Table of ContentsShow